-The number of identified deficiencies in designing and implementing rules, such as the non-existence thereof, has decreased due to the enhancement of templates provided by the JICPA, etc. However, some cases concerning implementation of rules were found.
-For example, templates were used without being modified to suit the actual operating situation of the firm.
+As the templates provided by JICPA and other bodies have been enhanced, the number of deficiencies in the design of rules, such as the absence of rules, has been decreasing.
+However, there are some operational problems where the templates are used without any modification, and the rules are not in accordance with the actual situation of the audit firm, and the rules are not actually functioning.
 Therefore, it is vital to check periodically whether or not there are any discrepancies between the internal rules developed by the audit firm and the actual status of implementation.